 Read More: 10 reasons to do a working holiday

 My time in Vancouver was the most social in my life and for once I didn’t hate it.
 I enjoyed seeing new places and doing new things with new friends.
 I loved that they accepted me for my socially awkward self.
-I finally felt comfortable within myself and felt that I belonged, which was the biggest personal gain.
+For once, I finally felt comfortable within myself and felt that I belonged, which was the biggest personal gain.

 Since being home I have returned to my reclusive self in a way, as there are not a lot of chances to meet people on an island.
 But once I find my new permanent home, I don’t want to become my old self again.
 I want to meet like-minded people who make me feel as loved as my Canadian friends did.